b-lukaszuk/python_luzne_zadanka/book2/ch03/README.md

 For educational purposes I will go through the book (at least parts of it) with [Python](https://www.python.org/).

-Probably I will execute parts of the files in 'interactive-mode' in Emacs or VS Code and REPL.
+Probably I will solve it using [Jupyter Notebook](https://jupyter.org/).

 # Chapter 3.
 Describing Data